WD mingles flash memory and hard drive in a single storage device

 Before OptiNAND, flash (non-volatile) memory in an HDD was used primarily for booting and storing tiny amounts of metadata.
 As HDD storage architecture has become more sophisticated, the addition of a flash layer is a logical step in the system’s memory hierarchy.

-The teams worked on the tech for a couple of years, ever since WD acquired flash maker Sandisk.
+The teams worked on the tech for a couple of years following WD’s acquisition of flash maker Sandisk.

 “We learned from some of the earlier pitfalls we mentioned,” Pendekanti said.